nikkijuk/bmi-calculator-app/README.md

 Note: bloc_flutter is similarly named component as one we use, so be careful not to mix them.

-## Immutabiliy, Object equality and Debugging bloc
+## Immutability, Object equality and Debugging bloc

 Events & States are immutable.
 State needs to be compared to previous state in bloc to see if it has changed according to event.